yutotakano/crypton-box/README.md

-# shecretbox
+# crypton-box

-Shecretbox is a Haskell library that provides NaCl's [box](https://nacl.cr.yp.to/box.html) and [secretbox](https://nacl.cr.yp.to/secretbox.html) operations, based on primitives provided in [`cryptonite`](https://hackage.haskell.org/package/cryptonite).
+`crypton-box` is a Haskell library that provides NaCl's [box](https://nacl.cr.yp.to/box.html) and [secretbox](https://nacl.cr.yp.to/secretbox.html) operations, using primitives provided in [`crypton`](https://hackage.haskell.org/package/crypton).

-**Important**: This library is provided as a proof of concept, please carefully evaluate the security related to your requirements before using.
-No professional security review has taken place for the implementations, and it is **strongly recommended** not to use this library for anything critical.
+**Important**: This library is provided as a proof of concept.
+Please carefully evaluate the security related to your requirements before using!
+No professional security review has taken place for the implementations, and I **strongly recommended** not to use this library for anything critical.

-## Use
+## Usage

 Qualified imports are recommended for use: